project-chip/connectedhomeip/docs/development_controllers/chip-tool/chip_tool_guide.md

 ## Building from source

-The source files of the CHIP Tool is available in the `examples/chip-tool` directory.
+The source files of the CHIP Tool are available in the `examples/chip-tool` directory.

 The source can be compiled on Linux (amd64/aarch64) or macOS.
 If you want to run